An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Introduction

 \section{Introduction}

-The Laplace-Beltrami operator is a second-order elliptic differential operator defined along general manifolds in arbitrary dimensions.
+The Laplace-Beltrami operator is a second-order elliptic differential operator defined along Riemannian manifolds in arbitrary dimensions.
 Practically, it can be thought of as the extension of the Laplace operator to curved surfaces~\cite{frankel2011,nedelec2001}.
-For the moment, let~$\Gamma$ be a smooth closed surface embedded in three dimensions, and let~$\surfdiv$ and~$\surfgrad$ be the intrinsic surface divergence and surface gradient operators along~$\Gamma$ (these are defined more carefully later on the manuscript).
+For the moment, let~$\Gamma$ be a smooth closed surface embedded in three dimensions, and let~$\surfdiv$ and~$\surfgrad$ be the intrinsic surface divergence and surface gradient operators along~$\Gamma$ (these are defined more carefully later on in the manuscript).
 Then the Laplace-Beltrami operator, also referred to as the \emph{surface Laplacian}, is given as

-The Laplace-Beltrami operator is particularly useful for problems in electromagnetics since it allows for the explicit construction of tangential vector fields along multiply-connected surfaces in terms of their gradient-based, divergence-free, and harmonic components.
-Any smooth tangential vector field~$\vct{F}$ along~$\Gamma$ can be written as
+The Laplace-Beltrami operator is particularly useful for problems in electromagnetics since it allows for the explicit construction of tangential vector fields along multiply-connected surfaces in terms of their gradient, divergence-free, and harmonic components.
+For example, any smooth tangential vector field~$\vct{F}$ along~$\Gamma$ can be written as

-where~$\alpha,\beta$ are smooth scaler-valued functions along~$\Gamma$ and $\vct{H}$ is a harmonic vector field, i.e. $\surfdiv \vct{H} = 0$ and $\surfdiv (\vct{n} \times \vct{H}) = 0$.
-See~\cite{Epstein2009,Epstein2013,ONeil2018,nedelec2001} for more details regarding such decompositions.
-Conversely, if the vector field~$\vct{F}$ above is known (but not its individual components), then its solenoidal (i.e. divergence-free) component involving~$\beta$, for example, can be computed by taking~$\surfdiv \vct{n} \times$ of each side of~\eqref{eq:hdg}, yielding
+where~$\vct{n}$ is the unit normal to~$\Gamma$, the functions $\alpha,\beta$ are smooth and scalar-valued along~$\Gamma$, and~$\vct{H}$ is a harmonic vector field tangent to~$\Gamma$, i.e. $\surfdiv \vct{H} = 0$ and $\surfdiv (\vct{n} \times \vct{H}) = 0$.
+See~\cite{Epstein2009,Epstein2013,ONeil2018,nedelec2001} for more details regarding such decompositions and a proof of their uniqueness.
+Conversely, if the vector field~$\vct{F}$ above is known (but not its individual components), then, for example, its solenoidal (i.e. divergence-free) component involving~$\beta$ can be computed by taking~$\surfdiv \vct{n} \times$ of each side of~\eqref{eq:hdg}, yielding

 Solving the above PDE along~$\Gamma$ requires inverting the Laplace-Beltrami operator.
 Applications of this problem are myriad in electromagnetics, as mentioned, as well as plasma physics~\cite{Malhotra2019}, vesicle deformation in biological flows~\cite{rahimian2010petascale,veerapaneni2011fast}, surface diffusion~\cite{bansch2005finite,escher1998surface}, and computational geometry~\cite{kromer2018} and computer vision~\cite{angenent1999brain}.